adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 HN commenter jrockway [pointed me](https://news.ycombinator.com/item?id=30571219) at the Envoy Proxy [documentation for XFF use](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_conn_man/headers#x-forwarded-for).
 It's not exactly generally educational, but I think it's a really good effort at making sure that Envoy users don't shoot themselves in the foot.

+### Real-world examples of doing it wrong

+* ["Flask apps on Heroku susceptible to IP spoofing"](https://esd.io/blog/flask-apps-heroku-real-ip-spoofing.html) (2013-05-12).
+Via [eli on HN](https://news.ycombinator.com/item?id=30574577).
+It was using the leftmost.

+* "For many years, a very prominent computer science journal used XFF for guarding access --- if you set it to an IP of some well-known universities, you'd be able to download all you want." ([HN](https://news.ycombinator.com/item?id=30572614))

+* "I remember the source code for a certain simple web app would check if X-Forwarded-For matched a certain IP as a way of granting admin powers.
+I spoofed it.
+It was sort of the first "hack" I ever did." ([Reddit](https://old.reddit.com/r/programming/comments/t7lxeb/the_perils_of_the_real_client_ip_or_all_the_wrong/hzka9ma/))

+* "This was really helpful, I feel good after fixing something I didn't know was even a problem 🤗" ([Reddit](https://old.reddit.com/r/programming/comments/t7lxeb/the_perils_of_the_real_client_ip_or_all_the_wrong/hzkmxie/))

 ## Acknowledgements

 Thanks to [Rod Hynes](https://github.com/rod-hynes) for proofreading and providing feedback.
 All mistakes are mine, of course.